T-kolberg/Graf-Coordinate/README.md

 - Removing unnecessary code
     - I was close to finishing my final project when I realized that the functions responsible for the button color changes at hover and click events might also handle the execution of the corresponding functions by simply changing a boolean.
 If it works as intended, it would render certain functions obsolete and improve efficiency.
 - Handling the mutation of variables differently
-    - Variables that are used between different functions are currently storing their values inside tables to allow mutation when passing them as parameters through functions
-    - This is not ideal, but I couldn't find a better solution at that moment
+    - Variables that are used between different functions are currently storing their values inside tables to allow mutation when passing them as parameters through functions.
+This is not ideal, but I couldn't find a better solution at that moment.

 ## Reflection